TN 99 (03-25)

 Alternatively, you may record each pay stub on a single Evidence screen (EVID) or all pay stubs on one Report of Contact page and lock it.
 Identify monthly gross wages for each month in the period that you are documenting.
 Record the following on EVID or on a Report of Contact page:

-• the source of the evidence as pay stubs;
+• The source of the evidence as pay stubs;

-• time period covered by the pay stubs;
+• Time period covered by the pay stubs;

-• gross wages paid;
+• Gross wages paid;

-• pay date (if shown);
+• Pay date (if shown);

-• the employer’s name;
+• The employer’s name; and

-• any applicable deductions from gross wage (e.g., cafeteria plans, certain child support garnishments).
+• Any applicable deductions from gross wage (e.g., cafeteria plans, certain child support garnishments).

 For non-SSI Claims system cases:

-• Record multiple months of pay stubs on an EVID screen (one EVID for each pay stub),on an SSA-5125 (Periodic Reporting Income Summary Worksheets), or SSA-5124 (Income Summary Worksheets).
-Store completed worksheets in the Evidence Portal.
-For additional information related to the SSA-5125 and SSA-5124, see SI 00820.132 and SI 00820.131, respectively.
-For additional information on electronic evidence documentation and retention, see GN 00301.286.
+• Record multiple months of pay stubs on an EVID screen (one EVID for each pay stub), SSA-5125 (Periodic Reporting Income Summary Worksheets), or SSA-5124 (Income Summary Worksheets).
+Store completed worksheets in the EP.

 NOTE:

-For information on documenting pay stubs processed using the SSI Monthly Wage Verification (SSIMWV) system, see SI 00820.130C.1.e. in this section.
+For information on SSIMWV and documenting pay stubs processed using SSIMWV , see SI 00820.144D and SI 00820.130C.2b. in this section.

 d.
 Pay stub does not show pay date

-If the pay date is not on the pay stub, record the individual's statement of the pay date (either signed or on a Report of Contact).
+If the pay date is not on the pay stub, record the worker's statement of the pay date (either signed or on a Report of Contact).
 For additional information on electronic evidence documentation and retention, see GN 00301.286.

 e.
 Photocopied pay stubs submitted

-Document the wage information from the photocopied pay stubs in the same manner that you would document original pay stubs (e.g., SI 00820.130C.1.b and SI 00820.130C.1.e. in this section).
+Document the wage information from the photocopied pay stubs in the same manner that you would document original pay stubs (e.g., SI 00820.130C.2.b and SI 00820.130C.2.c in this section).

-See SI 00820.130C.1.h for instructions on handling questionable wage evidence.
+For instructions on handling questionable wage evidence, see SI 00820.130C.2.h.

 f.
 Missing pay stubs